-- It is never too late to start, and any activity is better than none.
+- It is never too late to start and any activity is better than none.

-- Adequate warm-up is important, and safe exercises/movement patterns should be chosen.
+- Adequate warm-up is important and safe exercises/movement patterns should be chosen.

 - Elderly people have relatively more body fat and less lean body mass, resulting in lower metabolic rates.
 Therefore, calorie needs are reduced, so the diet needs proportionately more protein, essential fats and micronutrients.
-Improving nutritional status (adequate calories and protein) can help to reduce sarcopenia and frailty in the elderly.

 - Avoiding obesity is also beneficial.

-- Aim to meet minimum nutritional requirements, provide adequate dietary fibre, and address specific disease risks such as cardiovascular disease, stroke, diabetes and osteoporosis.
+- Aim to meet minimum nutritional requirements, provide adequate dietary fibre and address specific disease risks such as cardiovascular disease, stroke, diabetes and osteoporosis.

 - Oral health and provision of dental treatment are important.

 - Hospital nutrition - Age UK has campaigned for greater awareness of the problem of malnutrition in hospitalised elderly patients.
-Practical steps have been suggested, eg a 'red tray' system to indicate which patients need assistance at mealtimes.
+Practical steps have been suggested - eg, a 'red tray' system to indicate which patients need assistance at mealtimes.

 - Folic acid ± vitamin B12 has been suggested as possibly benefiting cognitive function in elderly people.
 However, a Cochrane review concluded that there is no consistent evidence either way, and more research is needed.